Walker Road Animal Hospital's homepage

 If your dog has consumed toxic levels of chocolate, immediate veterinary care is a necessity.
 Time is of the essence when it comes to toxicities – the faster we remove the theobromine from your dog’s body and stabilize any symptoms, the better.

-For more information about chocolate toxicity in dogs, check out our Pet Health Resource
+For more information about chocolate toxicity in dogs, check out our Pet Health Resource.

 The ASPCA Animal Poison Control Center (APCC) is another great resource for pet owners.
 Like Walker Road Animal Hospital, the ASPCA Animal Poison Control Center is also open 24 hours a day, 365 days a year.
 If you think your pet may have ingested a potentially poisonous substance, call 888-426-4435.